ovationgreen/wsl-readme/wsl/README.md

 ipconfig /all
 ```

+Create a file **`/etc/resolv.conf`**.
+If it exists, delete the existing one and create this new file.
-The file can be modified by executing the following commands:
+This can be done by executing the following commands:

 ```bash
 sudo rm /etc/resolv.conf